-Patron Behavior Policy
+Library Behavior Policy

 Purpose

 The Glenview Public Library encourages all community members to use the Library and experience it as a welcoming and safe place to be.
-To ensure that all people can utilize the Library without unnecessary disturbance, all visitors must behave in a manner that respects the rights of all users.
+To ensure that all people can utilize the Library and Library-sponsored events without unnecessary disturbance, all visitors must behave in a manner that respects the rights of all users.

 Policy

-4. In more serious cases, the Library Director may also impose restrictions or suspension of library privileges and banning from the library for a period of one day to one year.
-Banning from the library premises for periods exceeding on year may be imposed by the Library Board of Trustees.
+4. In more serious cases, the Executive Library Director may also impose restrictions or suspension of library privileges and may ban the individual from the library premises and or library programs for a period of one day up to one year.
+The Library Board of Trustees may ban an individual from the library premises and or library programs for a period exceeding one year.

-5. Violations of this Policy which are also violations of federal, state or local law may also result in arrest and prosecution under those laws
+5. Violations of this policy which are also violations of federal, state, or local law may also result in arrest and prosecution under those laws.

-6. Patrons who have been banned or whose privileges are suspended for more than 30 days may appeal the suspension by sending a written appeal letter to the Library Board.
-The appeal should be either mailed or emailed to the Library Board of Trustees.
+6. Individuals who have been banned or whose privileges are suspended for more than 30 days may appeal the suspension by sending a written appeal letter to the Library Board.
+The appeal should be mailed or emailed to the Library Board of Trustees.
 The Library Board will consider the appeal at their next scheduled board meeting.
 The decision of the Library Board is final.

 Board of Trustees Glenview Public Library